syncfusion-content/windowsforms-docs/WindowsForms/SfComboBox/ItemHeight.md

 ## Setting the height conditionally

 The SfComboBox allows customizing the size of the drop-down item on-demand by the `sfComboBox1.DropDownListView.QueryItemHeight` event using the item index.
-This event is raised whenever items come to view and triggered with `QueryItemHeightEventArgs`.
+This event is raised whenever items come to view and triggered with [QueryItemHeightEventArgs](https://help.syncfusion.com/cr/windowsforms/Syncfusion.SfListView.WinForms~Syncfusion.WinForms.ListView.Events.QueryItemHeightEventArgs.html).

 The `sfComboBox1.DropDownListView.QueryItemHeight` event provides the following properties in their arguments: